Brady, Patriots send Broncos to fifth straight loss, 41-16 | New Country 923

+DENVER (AP) — Denver is no longer Tom Brady’s House of Horrors and the Broncos sure don’t scare anybody anymore.

-DENVER (AP) — Tom Brady threw three touchdown passes and the New England Patriots matched their own AFC record with their 12th consecutive road victory, pummeling the Denver Broncos 41-16 on Sunday night.
+Brady threw three touchdown passes and the New England Patriots matched their own AFC record with their 12th consecutive road victory, pummeling the Broncos 41-16 on Sunday night.

+Brady’s 86th regular-season road win broke a tie with Peyton Manning for most all-time.

+“It’s always hard to win in the NFL, certainly on the road,” Brady said.
+“We found a way to do it last year and we’re off to a good start this year.”

-These teams have represented the AFC in the last four Super Bowls, and the Broncos (3-6) were hoping a visit from their rivals would help shake them from their funk, one that included a 28-point loss at Philadelphia a week earlier.
-With a win, “the swag, the energy in this locker room, it’ll skyrocket,” suggested Aqib Talib.
+These teams have represented the AFC in the last four Super Bowls, and the Broncos (3-6) were hoping a visit from their rivals would help shake them from their funk.
+Beat Brady, suggested Aqib Talib, and “the swag, the energy in this locker room, it’ll skyrocket.”

 Instead, the Broncos fizzled.

-They saw their losing streak reach five games, their longest skid in seven seasons, and they lost back-to-back games to the Patriots (7-2) in Denver for the first time since 1966.
+They lost their fifth straight game, their worst skid in seven seasons, and they dropped back-to-back games to the Patriots (7-2) in Denver for the first time since 1966.

 The Patriots also won a dozen consecutive road games from 2006-08.
 The NFL record is 18 set by the Joe Montana-led San Francisco 49ers from 1988-90.

-The Patriots went three-and-out to start the game but rookie Isaiah McKenzie’s muffed punt — his fifth fumble of the year — led to Brady’s 14-yard TD toss to running back Rex Burkhead and set the tone for another head-scratching performance by the bungling Broncos, who that fancied themselves contenders after a 3-1 start.
+The Patriots went three-and-out to start the game but rookie Isaiah McKenzie’s muffed punt led to Brady’s 14-yard TD toss to running back Rex Burkhead.

+“That’s not the first punt McKenzie has muffed this year,” Patriots coach Bill Belichick said.

 After kicking a 39-yard field goal, Brandon McManus failed on the ensuing kickoff to get in front of returner Dion Lewis, whose 103-yard return down Denver’s demoralized sideline made it 14-3.

+“How are you supposed to win against Tom Brady and Bill Belichick and the New England Patriots when you’re starting off” like that? wondered Broncos defensive end Derek Wolfe.
+“You can’t.”

-Then, Burkhead sliced through the line to block Riley Dixon’s punt at the Broncos’ 30-yard line, leading to Stephen Gostkowski’s second field goal.
+Then, Burkhead sliced through the line to block Riley Dixon’s punt at the Broncos’ 30-yard line, leading to Stephen Gostkowski’s second field goal and a 20-6 lead.

+“I have not,” Broncos coach Vance Joseph replied when asked if he’d ever seen a worse special teams performance.
+“That wasn’t the only issue we had.
+We were 1 for 4 in the red zone.
+We moved the ball better tonight but we didn’t score touchdowns.
+And defensively they scored on seven straight possessions.”

 When the Broncos finally forced another punt in the fourth quarter, they were whistled for 12 men on the field, giving the Patriots a fresh set of downs.
-Brady took advantage of that gaffe by throwing a 6-yard touchdown pass to James White, making it 41-16.
+Brady took advantage of that gaffe by throwing a 6-yard touchdown pass to James White, capping both the blowout and a 16-play, 94-yard drive that ate up more than seven minutes.

-Brock Osweiler hooked up with Emmanuel Sanders five times for 114 yards in the first half but Denver stalled twice in the red zone and also at the Patriots 21, settling for field goals while the Patriots were scoring touchdowns.
+BROCK ON: Brock Osweiler hooked up with Emmanuel Sanders five times for 114 yards in the first half but Denver stalled twice in the red zone and also at the Patriots 21, settling for field goals while the Patriots were scoring touchdowns.
+Sanders finished with six catches for 137 yards.

-Brady hit tight end Dwayne Allen from 11 yards out, Allen’s first catch of the year giving the Patriots a 27-9 halftime lead.

-Even when the Broncos finally found the end zone on Demaryius Thomas’ 8-yard TD catch, the Patriots responded quickly with a 7-yard TD run by Lewis.
+Joseph refused to say if Osweiler (18 of 33, 221 yards) would stay the starter.

+“We’re going to watch the tape tomorrow as a staff and determine who the quarterback is next week,” Joseph said.

-BENNETT’S BACK: Tight end Martellus Bennett was active — and productive — for New England just a few days after he saying the Green Bay Packers of pressuring him to play through a shoulder injury.
-Green Bay waived Bennett with the designation that he “failed to disclose a physical condition,” but Bennett said the Packers were aware of his balky shoulder when he signed him.
+BENNETT’S BACK : Tight end Martellus Bennett was active — and productive — for New England just a few days after he accused the Green Bay Packers of pressuring him to play through a shoulder injury.
+Green Bay waived Bennett with the designation that he “failed to disclose a physical condition,” but Bennett said the Packers were aware of his balky shoulder when they signed him.
 He said it got worse during the season and he elected to have surgery.
 When the Packers waived him, the Patriots grabbed him.

+“He did a great job to have come in on Friday,” Brady said.
+“I love having Martellus on our team.
+He adds a lot, he’s a great player, and he was for us last year.”

-MILESTONE WIN: Patriots coach Bill Belichick moved into a third-place tie with Tom Landry on the all-time head-coaching list for wins, with 270.
+MILESTONE WIN: Belichick moved into a third-place tie with Tom Landry on the all-time head-coaching list for wins, with 270.
 He trails only Don Shula (347) and George Halas (324).

 INJURIES: Patriots special teams ace Matthew Slater went out in the first half with a pulled hamstring.